 Are you thinking of becoming an entrepreneur?
 Great!
 Have you been thinking of becoming an entrepreneur for a long time?
 Even better!
-I hope that I can help you clarify if entrepreneurship is for you and, if so, how to start.
-There are several reasons stopping people from becoming entrepreneurs as well as several causes why entrepreneurs/startups fail.
+I hope that I can help you clarify if entrepreneurship and innovation are for you and, if so, how to start.
+There are several reasons stopping people from becoming entrepreneurs as well as several causes why entrepreneurs/startups and innovations fail.
 I will explore these in later posts.
 Want to know what is stopping you from becoming an entrepreneur?
 Discover here.
-You will also learn about the main reasons why startups fail.
+You will also learn about the main reasons why startups and SMEs fail.

 For now, I have decided to start by sharing the point of view of a good friend of mine and entrepreneur.